It won’t bring you quick riches, but smart portfolio diversification is key to steadily building wealth over time.

 If you have a short-term time horizon and the market drops, your portfolio won’t have enough time to recover before you need to hit your goal.
 For shorter periods, your asset allocation may have more conservative assets and fewer riskier ones to focus on preserving your capital.

 If you’ve got a decade to reach your goal, you can include more volatile investments as you’ll have time to recover from a negative market fluctuation.
-A mix of stocks and bonds are common investments for mid-term goals.
+A mix of stocks, property, and bonds are common investments for mid-term goals.

 Over the long-term, investments with more volatility, like stocks offer greater potential rewards.
 Of course, the risk is greater but with this long-range horizon, there is enough time to recover from a loss.